GhayathAlobaidi/Data-Pipeline--Twitter-Analysis/README.md

 <img width="1680" alt="Cloud9 1 copy" src="https://user-images.githubusercontent.com/37382927/97386063-42ccb000-1890-11eb-83d8-2d306d0bb84d.png">

   - Create a new Python script in the Cloud9 environment (File -> New File).
-      - Copy and paste the code from the <i>twitter-streaming.py</i> included in this repository.
+      - Download and use <i>twitter-streaming.py</i> included in this repository.
       - You can rename the file but please remember the name as it will matter when AWS services call on it in the next steps.
-      - Note that the variable 'DeliveryStreamName' points to 'twitter-stream' which is the Kinesis Firehose that will be created in Step 4.
+      - Note that the variable <i>DeliveryStreamName</i> points to 'twitter-stream' which is the Kinesis Firehose that will be created in Step 4.

 <img width="1680" alt="Cloud9 2" src="https://user-images.githubusercontent.com/37382927/97385730-8ffc5200-188f-11eb-84cb-4cc75751965e.png">